Facets of a mixed-integer bilinear covering set with bounds on variables: Introduction

 Optimizing a linear function over $S^U$ is a special case of nonconvex (global) optimization problems.
-These are known to be generally NP-Hard \cite{NP, NPHard}.
-In almost all the algorithms for global optimization, we take a convex relaxation of the feasible region and solve it over successively refined partitions of the domain of the variables \cite{FalkSol, IBM, Sahinidis2003, AlphaBB}.
-A tighter relaxation enables us to obtain tighter lower bounds on the problem and possibly converge faster in a branch and bound framework.
+While nonconvex optimization problems are known to be generally NP-Hard (Vavasis \cite{NP}, Katta and Santosh \cite{NPHard}), this particular case turns out to be easily solvable.
+In almost all the algorithms for global optimization, we take a convex relaxation of the feasible region and solve it over successively refined partitions of the domain of the variables (Falk and Soland \cite{FalkSol}, Belotti et al. \cite{IBM}, Sahinidis \cite{Sahinidis2003}, Adjiman et al. \cite{AlphaBB}).
+A tighter relaxation enables us to obtain tighter lower bounds on the problem and possibly converges faster in a branch and bound framework.

 There are different ways to get a convex relaxation depending on the function in a constraint.
 A bilinear function is a particular case of quadratic functions, for which there are several ways to get convex relaxations.
-McCormick relaxation \cite{Mc}, Reformulation Linearization Technique (RLT) \cite{RLT, NewRLT}, Semidefinte relaxation \cite{SDRLT, ConAns, REV}, Lagrangian relaxation \cite{Lag} etc. are mostly used relaxation strategies of bilinear functions.
+McCormick relaxation (McCormick \cite{Mc}), Reformulation Linearization Technique (RLT) (Sherali \cite{RLT}, Sherali and Alameddin \cite{NewRLT}), Semidefinite relaxation (Anstreicher \cite{SDRLT}, \cite{ConAns}, Bao et al. \cite{REV}), Lagrangian relaxation (Voorhis \cite{Lag}) etc. are mostly used relaxation strategies of bilinear functions.
 Among these, McCormick and RLT give linear relaxations.
 However, these relaxations are generally weak in dimensions more than two.

-The above mentioned relaxation strategies were devloped for continuous variables.
+The above mentioned relaxation strategies were developed for continuous variables.
 These strategies can still be applied to get a convex relaxation when some of the variables have integral restriction, but the relaxation is generally even weaker.
-Furthermore, they introduce new variables which naturally takes the problem to a higher dimensional space.
-In order to obtain better bounds, one needs to exploit problem specific structures, like we do here.
-For example, if $f$ is a general quadratic function, and we consider the inequality $f(x) \geq r, r \in \mathbb{R}$, then almost all the relaxation strategies do not consider $r$.
-Tawarmalani et al. \cite{OrtDis} gave an example where considering the right hand side parameter in a suitable way gives us a tight convex relaxation.
+Furthermore, the above mentioned relaxation techniques introduce new variables which naturally takes the problem to a higher dimensional space.
+In order to obtain better bounds, one usually needs to exploit problem specific structures, like we do here.